 Hannah has been creating delectable recipes and their attendant mouthwatering photos, most in the realm of sweets (with the notable exception of Real Food, Really Fast) since she was in her teens.
-I’ve had the great pleasure of working with her as the photographer for a number of my books as well as my former website, and she puts as much heart and soul into interpreting the food creations of others as she does her own.

 - 1⁄2 cup vegan butter